dortania/OpenCore-Post-Install/universal/pm.md

 * Move all your methods into the Processor's scope

 For editing and re-compiling the SSDT-PM, see here: [Getting Started With ACPI](https://dortania.github.io/Getting-Started-With-ACPI/)

+### BIOS Troubleshooting

+For some boards, you may need to ensure the following BIOS options are set for CPU Power Management:

+* C States: `True`
+* P States Coordination: `SW_ALL`

 ## AMD CPU Power Management